 It involves simulating real-world attacks to identify vulnerabilities and weaknesses in the web3 ecosystem, with the goal of enhancing its overall security.

-Here’s a detailed outline of what web3 penetration testing entails and how it differs from traditional web app penetration testing:
+Here’s a detailed overview of Web3 penetration testing, including its key aspects and how it differs from traditional web app penetration testing:

 To conduct web3 penetration testing effectively, it is essential to develop a deep understanding of the web3 environment.